oauthjs/node-oauth2-server/Readme.md

 ## Extension Grants
 You can support extension/custom grants by implementing the extendedGrant method as outlined above.
-Any requests that begin with http(s):// (as [defined in the spec](http://tools.ietf.org/html/rfc6749#section-4.5)) will be passed to it for you to handle.
+Any grant type that is a valid URI will be passed to it for you to handle (as [defined in the spec](http://tools.ietf.org/html/rfc6749#section-4.5)).
 You can access the grant type via the first argument and you should pass back supported as `false` if you do not support it to ensure a consistent (and compliant) response.

 ## Example using the `password` grant type